MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-security-governance-and-compliance.md

 ## Windows Virtual Desktop host operating system security

 In addition to service level logging for Windows Virtual Desktop, administrators need to have a security strategy inside the guest operating system.
-Microsoft recommends security tools such as.
+Microsoft recommends security tools such as:

 - [Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus) - OS Level Anti-virus and Anti-malware
 - [Threat Protection (Windows 10)](/windows/security/threat-protection/) - Threat Protection overview and details